CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

 This would be the typical use case for a researcher at <lab-name> using the RunAI cluster as their daily driver to do development, testing, and debugging.
-Your job would start a remote IDE running on the cluster, and you would only have a lightweight local IDE client running on you laptop.
+Your job would be running a remote IDE/code editor on the cluster, and you would only have a lightweight local client running on you laptop.

-When you specify an additional environment variable with your submitted job `EPFL_RUNAI_INTERACTIVE=1`, the entrypoint will run an additional setup script that can start an ssh server and a remote development server for your preferred IDE.
+When you specify the additional environment variable with your submitted job `EPFL_RUNAI_INTERACTIVE=1`, the entrypoint will run an additional setup script that can start an ssh server and a remote development server for your preferred IDE/code editor.

 You can configure this to your needs with environment variables sent with the `runai submit` command.
 An example of an interactive job submission can be found in `submit-examples/remote_development.sh`.

 Below, we list and describe in more detail the tools and IDEs supported for remote development.

-#### SSH configuration
+#### SSH

+Your job will open an ssh server when set the environment variable `SSH_SERVER=1`.

 The ssh server is configured to run on port 22 of the container.
 With RunAI, you can forward a local port on your machine to this port on the container.